 Krka National Park Entrance Fees

 Before buying a ticket to visit Krka, you should have in mind which sites in the park you’d like to visit.
-There are certain parts of the park that can be reached only by boat, so you’ll have to buy an additional boat ticket to see those.
+Certain parts of the park can be reached only by boat, so you’ll have to buy an additional boat ticket to see those.

 The prices depend on the season and the popularity of certain sites.